-“Mary, Mary,” Joseph probably protested, “Zechariah saw an angel, Elizabeth is with child, you’re just imagining that God has done something in your life too.”
+“Mary, Mary,” Joseph probably protested, “Zechariah saw an angel, now Elizabeth is with child, and you’re just imagining that God has done something in your life too.”

 All the arguments in her own defense were unconvincing, since Joseph decided to divorce her secretly.
 It was nice of him to protect her from public disgrace, but it does reveal his Zechariah-like disbelief in her Gabriel visitation story.

 Then, in a dream, Gabriel told Joseph not to be afraid to take Mary as his wife.